OthoDeng/paper_fluctuation/manuscript.typ

 )<eq.asymmetry>

 where $Delta beta = beta_1 - beta_2$ quantifies the asymmetry in tail exponents.
 This relationship directly connects observable statistical asymmetries to the irreversibility inherent in nonequilibrium processes.

+The results, shown in @fig:rescaling-and-symmetry b and d, demonstrate that the theoretical framework originally developed for temperature fluctuations @yin_nonequilibrium_2024 extends successfully to precipitation analysis.
+The warming-to-cooling ratio, governed by @eq.asymmetry, increases for stronger asymmetric distributions (e.g., longer time differences and more recent years), confirming that the nonequilibrium signatures observed in temperature @yin_nonequilibrium_2024 are also manifest in precipitation dynamics.
+This transferability of the theoretical framework highlights the universal nature of nonequilibrium fluctuation patterns across different climate variables, with precipitation exhibiting similar asymmetric behavior that encodes information about underlying dissipative processes in the climate system.

 To test this theoretical framework, we rescale the probability distributions using the empirically determined exponents:
 #figure(